Brazilian housing market is recovering

 In June 2013 riots exploded, precipitated by a BRL0.20 (USD0.10) rise in public transport fares, and complaints about excessive spending on mega-sporting events.
 Brazil is not a poor country.
 But tax rates are extremely high, yet many Brazilians spend up to four hours per day in traffic jams, either in their cars or on crowded public transport.
 The protests were an outburst of popular frustration at corruption - a protest against an intolerable situation.

-Then came the corruption scandal involving oil giant Petrobras and the country’s largest engineering and construction firms.
-Several executives from Brazil’s top builders were indicted for the multibillion-dollar kickback scheme uncovered at Petrobas, while the investigation has implicated politicians, mostly from President Rousseff’s Workers’ Party.
+Then came the corruption scandal involving oil giant Petrobras and the country´s largest engineering and construction firms.
+The investigation has implicated politicians, mostly from President Rousseff´s Workers´ Party.

-Michel Temer implemented painful reform measures in a move to attract foreign investment and buoy economic growth.
-Temer’s reforms include trimming pension benefits, and privatizations of state operations from airports to sewage treatment.
+Michel Temer implemented painful reform measures to attract foreign investment and buoy economic growth.
+Temer´s reforms include trimming pension benefits, and privatizations of state operations from airports to sewage treatment.
 In December 2016, the senate approved a constitutional amendment, which imposes a cap on public spending for the next 20 years, adjusted annually for inflation.

 Corruption controversies swirling around Temer led him to become even more unpopular.
-His government received a 3.4% approval rating last September in a survey conducted by polling firm MDA, down from 10.3%, in a poll held in February 2017.
-Temer is expected to end his term of office in December 2018, Temer was arrested in March 2019 on corruption and money laundering charges.
+His government received a 3.4% approval rating in September 2017 in a survey conducted by polling firm MDA, down from 10.3% in a poll held in February 2017.
+After his term of office ended in December 2018, Temer was arrested in March 2019 on corruption and money laundering charges.

 HOUSE PRICE CHANGE (%)